8 Design Tips For A Cheerful Stay-at-Home

 8. Plan out a gallery wall

 Do you have a large empty wall staring at you?
 How about a grand empty staircase?
-I suggest using cardboard pieces to map out your frames and art.
+I suggest to see how much does heating repair cost and using cardboard pieces to map out your frames and art.
 Cut the cardboard to the size of your frames; use blue tape to place on the wall.
 Once you’re happy with the layout, get hanging!

 Plus, please don’t hesitate to reach out to us if your extended stay at home these days has increased your family’s needs for improved space.
 We’d love to hear from you.